scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 RAPIDS, so we are naturally interested in its potential our next system based in part on GPUs.

-As we noted above, large jobs using Dask are generally smaller than those using ``mpi4py`` (500 nodes versus 3000+ nodes), which indicates something of a potential gap in scalability on Cori.
+As we noted above, large jobs using Dask are generally smaller than those using
-The correlation data shown in Fig. :ref:`case-studies` (right) indicate an affinity with the climate community, where ``netCDF4`` and ``xarray`` seem particularly important.
+``mpi4py`` (500 nodes versus 3000+ nodes), which indicates something of a potential gap in scalability on Cori.

-We reached out to several Dask users to follow-up.
+The correlation data shown in Fig. :ref:`case-studies` (right) indicate an affinity with the weather and climate community, where ``netCDF4`` and ``xarray`` seem particularly important.
+We reached out to several Dask users to learn more.
 One reponded: "I don't remember having any Python Dask-related jobs running in the past 3 months."
 After some additional discussion and analysis, we discovered the user was using ``xarray`` which we believe was using Dask unbeknownst to the user.
 This kind of response from Dask users was not uncommon.

-**FIXME** Section needs some kind of ending.
+These results are a snapshot of the information our monitoring framework can provide.
+Due to limited space we have provided only several examples; we have even more information regarding usage patterns for containers, filesystems, and user demographics.
+These early results provide concrete supporting evidence that the framework we present is capable of providing valuable and actionable insights.

 Discussion
 ==========